Your guide to duck shooting season in the UK

 Pochard

 The male and female Pochard look vastly different.
-The male Pochard is easy to identify with a bright red eye, a reddish-brown head, and a grey and black body.
+The male Pochard is easily identifiable by its bright red eye, reddish-brown head, and grey and black body.
 The female Pochard, however, is brown all over with some white around the face.
-In winter, you’ll find up to 30,000 pairs of Pochards across the UK, mostly in lowland areas across the East of England.
+In winter, you’ll find up to 30,000 pairs of Pochards across the UK, mainly in lowland areas across the East of England.

 Shoveler